euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

 Introduction
 ============

 A model is a simplified representation of part of some world, focusing on selected aspects while ignoring others.
 A model underlies every scientific theory, and models are central to all STEM areas — math, science, technology, and engineering — helping us conceptualize, understand, explain, and predict phenomena in an objective way.
 As part of childhood learning and exploration, we intuitively form mental models, and create physical models in childhood play.
 Computational modeling has revolutionized science and engineering.
 Previous research has shown significant learning benefits when model-building and exploring is included in STEM education.

 Unfortunately, STEM Education through middle and high school teaches very little about modeling, and students do not create or explore models.
 Students should learn to explore, create, refute, and validate models, and use models to better understand the deep connections across subject areas.
 In this paper I demonstrate that executable concept models, based on using objects and pure functions in Python:

 -  apply across multiple STEM areas and learning modes,
 -  are more feasible and approachable than previously thought,
--  invite bottom-up exploration and assembly, yet build deep understanding.
+-  invite bottom-up exploration and assembly
+-  build deep understanding.

 Executable Concept Models
 -------------------------

 A Concept Model describes things in some “world”, capturing relevant concepts, attributes, and rules about those attributes.
 A *concept instance* is a specific individual of a *concept type* e.g. NO2 is a concept instance of the general concept type Molecule.

 You choose concepts and attributes based on the things you want to focus on.
 For example, one concept model of a molecule, focused just on its formula, simply needs to list what kinds of atoms, and how many of each, are in that molecule.
 This could be modeled with the *concept type* Molecule having a *formula* attribute, listing the kind and quantity of each atom.
 The *concept instance* NO2 has 1 Nitrogen atom and 2 Oxygen atoms.

 An Executable Concept Model is represented on a computer, which can check concept instances against concept types, increasing confidence in the model.
 But “executable” typically implies programming language complexity, debugging headaches, and distractions from the the actual concepts under study.
 By using only objects and pure functions in our models, and providing useful visualizations, we reduce debugging issues and needless complexity.

 The next several sections will present a series of models covering math, chemistry, physics, and engineering.
 They will introduce PySTEMM features as they go, showing the Python model source code as well as the resulting artifacts generated by PySTEMM.
 The last section will outline some key points of the implementation of PySTEMM.

 Mathematics
 ===========

 We want to use a pure “functional” approach to our models, and expect (functional) concept models to generate (functional) math models.
 So we start with model of math functions:

 Basic Numeric Functions
 -----------------------

 We model the domain of a function as a list of integers, and the evaluation of a function as a method *eval(int)*.
-We model two kinds of
-functions: RuleFunctions are functions whose value is defined by a Python expression, and TableFunctions are functions whose value is defined by a list of x-y pairs.
+We model two kinds of functions: RuleFunctions are functions whose value is defined by a Python expression, and TableFunctions are functions whose value is defined by a list of x-y pairs.
 The model in Python defining the *concept types* is:

 .. code-block:: python